-The National Public Safety Partnership (PSP) was established in June 2017 under the direction of then-Attorney General Jeff Sessions in response to President Trump’s Executive Order on a Task Force on Crime Reduction and Public Safety, which emphasizes the role of the U.S. Department of Justice (DOJ) in combating violent crime and states:
+The National Public Safety Partnership (PSP) was established in June 2017 by the U.S. Department of Justice (DOJ) in response to President Trump’s Executive Order on a Task Force on Crime Reduction and Public Safety, which emphasizes the role of DOJ in combating violent crime and states:

 “The Department of Justice shall take the lead on federal actions to support law enforcement efforts nationwide and to collaborate with state, tribal, and local jurisdictions to restore public safety to all of our communities.”

 PSP provides an innovative framework for DOJ to enhance its support of state, tribal, and local law enforcement officers and prosecutors in the investigation, prosecution, and deterrence of violent crime, especially crime related to gun violence, gangs, and drug trafficking.
 This approach serves as a platform for DOJ to directly engage with cities to identify and prioritize resources that will help local communities address their violent crime crises.

 PSP’s strategic focus demonstrates DOJ’s commitment to combating violent crime and supports the pledge to vigorously, effectively, and immediately confront the crime that endangers the American people.

 The Public Safety Clearinghouse serves as a one-stop shop for public safety-related resources.
 The Clearinghouse provides the opportunity for users to build a custom “toolkit” based on specific areas of need, types of resources, agency size, and more.
 The Clearinghouse includes model programs, best practices and strategies, trainings, technical assistance, webinars, podcasts, publications, lessons learned, peer exchange resources, and more.
 PSP invites you to visit the Clearinghouse to explore strategies and resources that may be useful in your violence reduction efforts.Public Safety Clearinghouse